The Relationship Clinic logo with Ethel Mosena MA LMFT

 Individual Therapy

 Individual therapy is the most commonly covered mental health service by insurance plans.
-This one-on-one format, often called "talk therapy," is designed to help you work through personal challenges, from managing stress and anxiety to improving relationships or changing negative habits.
+This one-on-one format, often called "talk therapy," is designed to help you work through personal challenges — from managing stress and anxiety to improving relationships or changing negative habits.
 Because it directly addresses diagnosed conditions, insurers typically view it as a medical necessity.
-Platforms like Talkspace and Doctor On Demand have built their models around providing individual counseling that aligns with what most insurance policies will cover.
-Whether you're an adult or a teen seeking support, you'll likely find that your benefits apply here.

 Couples and Family Counseling